2. INTRODUCTION

 In order to determine the species, the animals have to be studied under microscope.
 Rotifers should be studied alive.
 They can be kept alive in a refrigerator for considerable periods of time.
 Some species, however, can be determined when preserved in 5% formalin (those with stiff shell).
 The diagnosis of some species is based on the detailed structure of the trophi (jaws).
 To study the trophi the specimen is irrigated with a dilute sodium hypochlorite under a cover slip on a glass microscope slide.
 The other tissues are dissolved away and the trophi can be conveniently studied.

-The cladocerans, which are transparent, can be studied without dissection, while the copepods has to be dissected to determine the species.
+The cladocerans, which are transparent, can be studied without dissection, while the copepods have to be dissected to determine the species.
 The 5th leg from the adult copepod (male or female) is an important morphological character.
 The use of the biological reagent “Polyvinyl Lactophenol” coloured red with the biological stain Lignin Pink is often used for preparation of short time objects for determination.

 Se Brandl (2002a) for more information about methodology.